vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/108/06_yadabravaM_prathamaM.md

 title = "06"

 +++
-See the publ. intro. for the place of this vs. in the structure of the hymn.
+See the published introduction. for the place of this vs. in the structure of the hymn.

 The “choosing” of pāda a reinforces the priestly roles of Agni (and Indra) in the preceding vs., since the sacrificer’s choosing of the priests is one of the first actions of the sacrifice -- particularly common is choosing Agni as Hotar.